ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 ## Key Re-Distribution Response {#ssec-key-redistribution-response}

-The KDC receiving a Key Re-Distribution Request MUST check that it is storing a valid access token from that client for that scope.
+The KDC receiving a Key Re-Distribution Request MUST check that it is storing a valid access token from that client for that group identifier (identified by the endpoint).

-If that is not the case, i.e. it does not store the token or the token is not valid for that client for the scope requested, the KDC MUST respond with a 4.01 (Unauthorized) error message.
-Analogously to {{ssec-key-distribution-response}}, if the Key Re-Distribution Request is not formatted correctly (e.g. no 'scope' field present, or unknown fields present), the KDC MUST respond with a 4.00 (Bad Request) error message.
+If that is not the case, i.e. it does not store the token or the token is not valid for that client for the group identifier requested, the KDC MUST respond with a 4.01 (Unauthorized) error message.

-Otherwise, the KDC replies to the Client with a Key Distribution Response, which MUST include the 'kty', 'key' and 'exp' parameters specified in {{ssec-key-distribution-response}}.
+Otherwise, the KDC replies to the Client with a Key Distribution Response, which MUST include the 'kty', 'key' and 'exp' parameters specified in {{ssec-key-distribution-response}} in a CBOR Map in the payload.
 The Key Distribution Response MAY also include the 'profile', 'group_policies' and 'mgt_key_material' parameters specified in {{ssec-key-distribution-response}}.

 Note that this response might simply re-provide the same keying material currently owned by the Client, if it has not been renewed.